minoobeyzavi/Twinkle/README.md

   * Intertextuality
   * Classification of sentiment
   * Grammar
-  * Conceptual vs literal alacrity and contradictions of the two:
+  * Conceptual vs literal alacrity and contradictions of the two:</br>
 Conceptual:  "John F. Kennedy: I would never lie to you."
 Literal: "Good Morning”
   * Giving weight-power to words: "Audacity of Hope" vs. "Make America Great Again”